carpentries/docs.carpentries.org/source/resources/workshops/workshop_needs.md

 ## Accessibility

 It is important to make sure the workshop space is accessible to all individuals.
-The registration form should ask whether instructors, helpers, and learners need any advance arrangements to ensure they can participate in the event.
+The registration form should ask whether Instructors, helpers, and learners need any advance arrangements to ensure they can participate in the event.
 This may include considering whether or not:

 * Building and room are accessible to those who can not use stairs (ramps, elevators, etc.)
 * Restrooms are accessible
-* There is a working microphone for instructors ([Our feedback](https://zenodo.org/record/1325464#.YVJIWS-B0ea) notes inability to hear at the back of the room as a common concern)
+* There is a working microphone for Instructors ([Our feedback](https://zenodo.org/record/1325464#.YVJIWS-B0ea) notes inability to hear at the back of the room as a common concern)
 * The screen is large enough and bright enough to be easily read
 * The building and room can accommodate service animals
 * Lactation space is provided